 ADMINISTERS AND ENFORCES: Provisions of laws, codes, and ordinances pertaining to the location, design, materials, construction, alteration, repair, equipment, maintenance, use, occupancy, removal, and demolition of structures located within the Town of Glenville.

-BUILDING PERMITS: Are required for many building projects, including new construction, additions, structural changes, signs, decks, fences, finished basements, swimming pools, demolition, roofing, siding, and window replacement.
+BUILDING PERMITS: Are required for many building projects, including (but not limited to) new construction, additions, structural changes, signs, decks, fences, finished basements, alterations, conversions, swimming pools, demolition, roofing, siding, and new windows & doors, etc.

 Swimming Pools (including inflatables and other quick-set type)